cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

    - Hint: Treat the data source as an HTTPS-linked dataset within ADF.

 3. **Load the Data**:
-   - Create a new Azure Storage account with blob storage enabled.
-   - Use ADF's copy activity to transfer the `.zip` file from the HTTPS source to your Azure Storage container.
+   - Use ADF's copy activity to transfer the `.zip` file from the HTTPS source to your Azure Storage container created in Homework 1a with Blob Storage enabled.
    - Reference: [How to Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

 4. **Unzip the File**:
    - Use ADF's built-in tools to unzip the file within the pipeline.
 Ensure that the extracted content is in `.txt` format and stored in your Azure Storage account.
    - Follow tutorials and documentation from Microsoft for guidance on data transformation and extraction.
+You can start with this [Quickstart](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-hello-world-copy-data-tool)

-### Reference Files and Tutorials
+## Reference Files and Tutorials

+### Source data file information

+As discussed, we will be using Complaints Data from NHTSA for the majority of the assignments in this module.
+Please closely review the folling resources to ensure you have a good grasp of the data we will be using, and pay special attention to Appendix A of the Complaints Reference File as this will help you define your schema for staging your data going into Homework 1c.
+You **may** follow the steps for working with the data in Excel preceeding the schema reference, however, it will only help you understand working with the data but will not help you with this assignment.

 - **NHTSA Complaints Data Information**: [Complaints Information](https://www.nhtsa.gov/nhtsa-datasets-and-apis#complaints)
 - **Complaints Reference File**: [Reference Document](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf)

 ## Using Deployment Template
 For any resource deployment, use the following command.
-Replace placeholders with your specific resource group and file paths:
+Replace placeholders with your specific resource group and file paths as discussed in the [Top-Level Readme File:](https://github.com/cseferlis/OMDSMod4/blob/main/README.md)

 ```azurecli-interactive
 az deployment group create --resource-group <resource-group-name> --template-file <path-to-template.json> --parameters @<path-to-parameters.json>